Mahakaleshwar Jyotirlinga: History

 The temple complex was destroyed by Iltutmish during his raid of Ujjain in 1234–35.
 The Jyotirlinga was dismantled and believed to be thrown into a nearby 'Kotiteerth Kunda' (a pond neighbouring the temple) with the Jaladhari (a structure supporting the Lingam) stolen during the invasion.

-The present structure was built by the Maratha general Ranoji Shinde in 1734 CE after Baji Rao I appointed him to collect taxes in malwa region.
-Further developments and management was done by other members of shinde dynasty, including Mahadji Shinde (1730 – 12 February 1794) and Daulat Rao Shinde's wife Baiza Bai.
-(1827–1863).
-During the reign of Jayajirao Shinde (until 1886), major programs of the then Gwalior State used to be held at this temple.

-The Maratha Empire regime was established in Ujjain in the 4th decade of the 18th century.
-The administration of Ujjain was assigned by Peshwa Bajirao-I to his faithful commander Ranoji Shinde, the Diwan of Ranoji was Sukhatanakar Ramchandra Baba Shenavi who was very wealthy he decided to invest his wealth for religious purposes.
-In this connection, he re-built the Mahakaleshwar Temple during the 4th and 5th decades of the 18th century.
+It was again attacked by Jalaluddin Khalji and Alauddin Khalji.
+It was later reconstructed and revived during the Maratha rule in the 18th century by Maratha Diwan Ramachandra Sukthankar.

+Mahakal Sawari Ujjain

+Mahakal Ki Sawari is a grand religious procession of Shri Mahakaleshwar Baba, held during the Hindu months of Shravan and Bhadrapada in Ujjain, Madhya Pradesh.
+The procession begins with a ceremonial salute by the police to Lord Mahakal.
+Devotees carry the deity's idol in a decorated palanquin, singing, dancing, and seeking blessings along the way.
+The procession concludes with rituals at the sacred Shipra Ghat.

+Administration

 After India became independent in 1947, the Mahakaleshwar Dev Sthan Trust was replaced by the municipal corporation of Ujjain.
 Nowadays it is under the collectorate office of Ujjain district.